Typesetting a community school homepage

 - Remove the default focus outline from ALL the links on the page.

 - Give the active state a noticeably different styling so it stands out nicely, but make it still fit in with the overall page design.

 - Make it so that external links have the external link icon inserted next to them.

 - Make sure the spacing of your lists and list items works well with the styling of the overall page.
 Each list item should have the same

 line-heightas a paragraph line, and each list should have the same spacing at its top and bottom as you have between paragraphs.

-- Style your navigation menu so that it has an appropriate look for the look and feel for the page.
+- Style your navigation menu so that it harmonizes with the page.